kartotherian/quadtile-index/README.md

 # quadtile-index
 Convert between x,y tile coordinates and a bitwise-interleaved single integer

 Quadtiles use a 2-bit tile interleaved addresses.
-So an x and y values represented as bits would result in **xyxyxyxy xyxyxyxy xyxyxyxy xyxyxyxy** index value.
+An **x** and **y** coordinate value bit representation of up to 26 bits each can be converted to a single integer value up to 56 bits.
+The limit is due to JavaScript's maximum lossless integer representation.
+For example, two 8 bit values **xxxx xxxx** and **yyyy yyyy** would produce a singel **xyxyxyxy xyxyxyxy xyxyxyxy xyxyxyxy** index value.

+The library will assert the validity of each value, and allows optional zoom for additional verification.

+For more info, see [quadtile indexes info](https://wiki.openstreetmap.org/wiki/QuadTiles#Quadtile_implementation)

 ## xyToIndex(x, y, [zoom])
  Convert x,y into a single integer with alternating bits